cursorless-dev/cursorless/docs/user/customization.md

 ### Example of custom formatter command

 The below command will allow you to say `camel form blue air`.
-_You can disable the default Cursorless reformat command by prefixing the spoken form in the `actions.csv` with a dash. `-format, applyFormatter`_
+_You can disable the default Cursorless reformat command by prefixing the spoken form in `actions.csv` with a dash. `-format, applyFormatter`_

 ```talon
 <user.formatters> form <user.cursorless_target>: